Azure/azure-powershell/src/Sql/Sql/help/New-AzSqlInstanceLink.md

 ```

 ## DESCRIPTION
-The **New-AzSqlInstanceLink** cmdlet creates an Azure SQL Managed Instance link by joining distributed availability group on SQL Server based on the parameters passed.
+The **New-AzSqlInstanceLink** cmdlet creates an Managed Instance link by joining distributed availability group on SQL Server based on the parameters passed.

 ## EXAMPLES